Published: January 23, 2007

 Call Me By Your Name is narrated by and tells the story of a seventeen-year-old American-Italian-Jewish youth, Elio Perlman, and his six-week, summer love affair with Oliver, a university professor who is seven years older than Elio and who has been selected to live in Elio’s parents’ home as a guest “resident” while finishing a manuscript for publication as part of the parents’ way of aiding budding writers.

 First, let me tell you that this isn’t a five-star read for me.
-I’ve conflicting feelings about it.
-I liked it enough, but then I’d think of one scene I hated, then I would hate the whole thing, but then Elio will do this, Oliver will do that, Elio will say that, and so on.
+I have conflicting feelings about it.
+I liked it enough, but then I’d think of one scene I hated, and then I would hate the whole thing, but then Elio would do this, Oliver would do that, Elio would say that, and so on.
 It’s just giving me a lot of feels – good, bad, depressing, beautiful feelings.
-I’d say that throughout the book, I got invested enough.
+I’d say that throughout the book, I became invested enough.

-In the first part of the novel, you can tell Elio’s struggle to reign his desire, his emotion.
-It was that youthful struggle I think most of us in some way or another has experienced.
-At times, it felt like his struggle to conceal his feelings for Oliver was bordering on obsession.
+In the first part of the novel, you can sense Elio’s struggle to restrain his desires, his emotions.
+It was that youthful struggle that I think most of us have experienced in some way or another.
+At times, it felt like his struggle to conceal his feelings for Oliver bordered on obsession.

 “I wanted him gone from our home so as to be done with him.
 I wanted him dead too, so that if I couldn’t stop thinking about him and worrying about when would be the next time I’d see him, at least his death would put an end to it.
 I wanted to kill him myself, even, so as to let him know how much his mere existence had come to bother me…”

-These struggles became even more complex because he also questioned his identity and people around him who might question his actions and decisions.
-Remember, this was set in 1980’s Italy – a predominantly Catholic country.
+These struggles became even more complex because he also questioned his identity and the people around him who might question his actions and decisions.
+Remember, this was set in 1980s Italy – a predominantly Catholic country.

-Although what’s affected me most is how Aciman brought forth Elio’s emotion as he narrated his times with Oliver.
-His observations and opinions were so real it felt like you are Elio at that moment, in that scene.
+What affected me most is how Aciman brought forth Elio’s emotions as he narrated his times with Oliver.
+His observations and opinions were so real that it felt like you were Elio at that moment, in that scene.

 “It never occurred to me that if one word from him could make me so happy, another could just as easily crush me, that if I didn’t want to be unhappy, I should learn to beware of such small joys as well.”

-I also loved that Aciman isn’t following a chronological timeline here.
+I also love that Aciman isn’t following a chronological timeline here.
 It goes back and forth from that one fateful summer up to the present and back again.

 “You can always talk to me.
 I was your age once, my father used to say.
 The things you feel and think only you have felt, believe me, I’ve lived and suffered through all of them, and more than once—some I’ve never gotten over and others I’m as ignorant about as you are today, yet I know almost every bend, every toll-booth, every chamber in the human heart. – Elio’s Father

-Now the second part has more dialogues than the first.
-It lets you in more into Elio and Oliver’s interaction.
-Elio’s acting like his very young self – the shy but very vibrant boy of the B. Elio is the life of this novel.
+Now the second part has more dialogue than the first.
+It allows you to delve deeper into Elio and Oliver’s interactions.
+Elio is acting like his younger self – the shy but vibrant boy Elio is the heart of this novel.

 “What would happen if I saw him again?
 Would I bleed again, cry, come in my shorts?
 And what if I saw him with someone else, ambling as he so often did at night around Le Danzing?
 What if instead of a woman, it was a man?”